Cypherthe3rd/Kerbalfield-ER/README.md

 Kerbalfield-ER,
-a continuation and full rebalancing of Kerbalfield
+a continuation and full rebalancing of Kerbalfield by Kernowden Kerbin

 list of parts: